 Skip Risky DIY Projects

 Considering re-wiring your auto shop on your own?
 In the case of electrical supply equipment, it’s a job best left to the professionals.
 Even minor mistakes or miscalculations can cause things to malfunction, presenting safety concerns as well as potential remedial expenses down the road.
-Consult with an electrician to do an electrical safety check before starting any electrical work.
+Consult with an electrician before starting any electrical work.

 Avoid Overloading Equipment or Circuits

 Electrical overloads are a dangerous situation and can be caused by using too many electrical devices that exceed the circuit limit.
 This can cause blown fuses or even fires.
 Map out your space or facility and identify points where overloaded circuits could be a problem, and reconfigure to make sure things are evenly balanced.